thanethomson/blog/data/Post/2011-05-02-more-gadgets-please.md

   - sustainability
 ---

-After many years’ struggle through multiple failed businesses, Evan finally caught wind of an idea that could make him some decent money.
-His wife’s eyes were weary from the late bill payments, repeated pleading with debt collectors, and her deep longing to start a family of her own that she had put off for five long years now due to numerous fights over financial security.
+After many years' struggle through multiple failed businesses, Evan finally caught wind of an idea that could make him some decent money.
+His wife's eyes were weary from the late bill payments, repeated pleading with debt collectors, and her deep longing to start a family of her own that she had put off for five long years now due to numerous fights over financial security.

 She was naturally sceptical of this idea, but Evan was a gifted salesman, and managed to charm her into giving him one last shot.
-"If this one doesn't work Ev, you’re going back to being an accountant for at least the next ten to fifteen years - until the kids are old enough to not need so much security."
+"If this one doesn't work Ev, you're going back to being an accountant for at least the next ten to fifteen years - until the kids are old enough to not need so much security."

 Although he understood the practical implications of having children, and that